Glasses or contact lenses are the most common method of correcting short-sightedness (myopia). Laser surgery is also becoming increasingly popular.

 Availability and cost

-Prices can vary depending on where you live in the country, the individual clinic and the type of equipment used during the procedure.
-However, as a rough estimate, you usually have to pay somewhere around £800-1,500 for each eye.
+Prices can vary depending on where you live, the individual clinic, and the type of equipment used during the procedure.

 Lens implant surgery